melange-re/melange-re.github.io/docs/build-system.md

 are built with Melange, and even share code between both platforms in an easy manner.

-The way Dune and Melange work with each other is as follows: Dune orchestrates and plans the work needed to compile a project, copies files when needed, and prepares everything so that Melange takes OCaml source files and convert them into JavaScript code.
+Dune orchestrates and plans the work needed to compile a project, copies files when needed, and prepares everything so that Melange takes OCaml source files and convert them into JavaScript code.

 Let’s now dive into the Melange compilation model and go through a brief guide on how to work with Dune in Melange projects.

 ### Compilation model

-Melange compiles a single source file (either `.ml` or `.re` for [Reason](https://reasonml.github.io/en/) syntax) to a single JavaScript module.
+Melange compiles a single source file to a single JavaScript module.
 This simplifies debugging the produced JavaScript code and allows to import assets like CSS files and fonts in the same way as one would do in a JavaScript project.
 Even if Melange does not handle the bundling of JavaScript code for web applications, its compilation model allows integration with tools such as [Webpack](https://webpack.js.org/), or [other